 Permanent Roman military installations developed from less permanent marching camps.
 The layout of these 'playing card shaped' camps is discussed by Hyginus and others.
-The camp was surrounded by defences in which were one or two symmetrically placed gates on each side.
+The camp was surrounded by defences with one or two symmetrically placed gates in the defences on each side of the camp.
 As the need grew for permanent installations, the marching camp layout was modified only slightly and used in permanent installations such as forts, for auxiliary or small units, and fortresses, for the much larger legions.
-Even relatively tiny installations, such as the fortlets and milecastles along the walls in the Romano-British north, tend to conform to this general plan, although with far fewer gates, much shorter walls, and perhaps only a barracks or two inside.
-Indeed the Roman auxiliary forts and the legionary fortresses quite frequently bear a close resemblance to the idealized layout; although every fort might not have every sector specified in the idealized layout.
+Even relatively tiny installations, such as the fortlets and milecastles along the walls in the north of Roman Britain, tend to conform to this general plan, although with far fewer gates, much shorter walls, and perhaps only a barracks or two inside.
+Indeed the Roman auxiliary forts and the legionary fortresses in this area quite frequently bear a close resemblance to the idealized layout; although every fort might not have every sector specified in the idealized layout.
 When they do not, such as at the fort of Bewcastle with its unusual shape, this is generally attributable to the specific circumstances and needs of that particular location.
-And the fort still has most of the same elements inside it as specified in the ideal layout derived from classical authors mentioned above, albeit not in quite the same layout.
+And the fort still has most of the same elements inside it as specified in the commonly accepted interpretation derived from classical authors mentioned above, albeit not in quite the same layout.

 |Defences||This sector is something of a super-sector.
 It includes all the sectors which compromise the defences of the installation such as the ramparts, ditches, gates, towers, corners, intervallum and things therein such as drains, pits, gullies, tanks, roads, etc.|